 Welcome to Kit 4 Mentors!

 This online toolkit is a product of years of experience.
-Anthea has combined research into the experiences of mentors in healthcare with a lifetime of general observations of workplaces.
+Anthea has combined research into the experiences of mentors in healthcare with a varied career immersed in a variety of workplaces.
 With her extensive personal experience of facilitating work-based learning, Anthea brings a unique perspective on the challenges of helping people to learn on the job.

 See more information about the author